DWI Lawyer in Perry County, MO

 What Should I Do After I’m Pulled Over For DWI in Perry County, MO?

-- Avoid the portable breath test.
+- Do not take a portable breath test.
 While Missouri does have an implied consent law that automatically revokes your driver’s license for one year if you refuse a breathalyzer or a blood test, this only applies after you have been placed under arrest for DWI.
-Portable breathalyzers are often deemed unreliable and are primarily used as a way for an officer to get probable cause to arrest you.
+Portable breathalyzers are often deemed unreliable and are only used to establish probable cause for an arrest.

 - If you are arrested, call a lawyer as soon as you can.
 Your conversation with an attorney is entirely confidential and privileged under Missouri law.
-Seeking guidance from an experienced Perry County, MO DWI lawyer about whether you should take a breath test at the station, addressing any issues that arose in the stop, or clarifying other concerns can be the crucial difference between facing months of license suspension and potentially having your case dismissed.
+Seeking guidance from an experienced Perry County, MO DWI lawyer about whether you should take a breath test at the station, addressing any issues that arose in your stop, or clarifying other concerns can be the critical difference between facing months of license suspension and potentially having your case dismissed.

 - 8 points on your driving record